 Crapsack World: "The Diane Arbus Retrospective".
 They discourage the excessive application of this trope where everybody you meet is a miserable degenerate.

 Creator Breakdown: "Revenge Is a Dish Best Served in Public"- Where the author has failed to move on.
 The passage featured is quite blatantly the author taking revenge on his ex-girlfriend after an acrimonious breakup. [[Invoked]]

-Description In The Mirror: "What Color Am I?"—Where the character must be in front of a mirror to know what she looks like.
+Description in the Mirror: "What Color Am I?"—Where the character must be in front of a mirror to know what she looks like.
 They discourage it, naturally.